paulusminus/dockerClient.nvim/README.md

-# telescope-docker
+# dockerClient

-## telescope-docker is a Neovim Lua Plugin that enables listing docker images
+## dockerClient is a Neovim Lua Plugin that enables listing docker images

-:Telescope
+:DockerRunSelectedImage
-A Neovim Lua Plugin used for listing items and performing an action on a selected items
+A Neovim Lua Plugin used for listing docker images and running the selected image